-In this section I show how OT-based grammatical hypotheses can be tested statistically, giving all of the commands necessary for running the analyses using R, the free statistics software package (R Development Core Team 2007; see also Baayen to appear, Hammond this volume).
-The procedures are illustrated with data from the Formosan language Pazih (or Pazeh; data from Li and Tsuchida 2001).
-Other aspects of the data analysis problems posed by the Pazih data are discussed in Myers (to appear).
+In this section I show how OT-like grammatical hypotheses can be tested statistically, giving all of the commands necessary for running the analyses using R, the free statistics software package (R Development Core Team 2011; see also Baayen 2008, Johnson 2008,

+Hammond this volume).
+The procedures are illustrated with data from the Formosan language Pazih (or Pazeh; Li and Tsuchida 2001).
+Other aspects of the analytical problems posed by the Pazih data are discussed in Myers (2007), and applications of the basic logic to other data sets are given in Myers (2008, 2009a).
 Pazih represents a good test case of corpus analysis methodology because like a growing number of languages studied by phonologists, Pazih is nearly extinct, and very soon all the world will have left is a fixed record of the language as it was once spoken.